 Often invisible to the outside world, many of Ball’s successful product and process innovations—such as weight optimization of our cans or increasing manufacturing speeds—provide significant environmental and economic benefits to the company, our customers and consumers.
 We evaluate innovations through a variety of lenses, including consumer benefits, carbon footprints, costs and the impact of new products on the recycling process.

 Our intent is to make the lightest metal containers possible while meeting the performance requirements of our customers.
-Even small weight optimizations save significant amounts of metal, costs, energy and emissions when multiplied by the billions of containers that Ball produces each year (click here for an example).
+Even small weight optimizations save significant amounts of metal, costs, energy and emissions when multiplied by the billions of containers that Ball produces each year.
 That is why weight optimization represents a major contribution to our 2030 resource efficiency goals.

 Aerosol can manufacturing technology had not changed for several decades, but this changed in 2010 when Ball started working on ReAl®, a revolutionary new aerosol can technology that offers multiple economic and environmental advantages.

 We are responsible stewards of water, using as little as possible for each product we produce.
 We continue implementing projects to better understand and manage regional and local water impacts.
-In 2020, Ball used 9.58 million cubic meters of water worldwide, primarily for forming, washing, rinsing and cooling.
-Our global beverage packaging business accounted for 94% of the total.
-To ensure we have reliable data, we engaged ERM Certification and Verification Services (ERM CVS) to provide limited assurance in relation to our 2020 water consumption.
+In 2022, Ball used 9.85 million cubic meters of water worldwide, primarily for forming, washing, rinsing and cooling.
+To ensure we have reliable data, we engaged with a third party agency to provide limited assurance in relation to our 2022 water consumption.

 Ball’s most water-intensive process is washing our cans during manufacturing.
 On average, washers account for about two-thirds of the total water consumption in a beverage can plant.
 To create efficiencies, Ball’s washer process occurs in counter-current cascades to reuse water at different washing stages.